9M2PJU/9M2PJU-APRS-Passcode-Generator/README.md

 # 9M2PJU APRS Passcode Generator

 This is a simple web-based tool to generate APRS passcodes based on the entered callsign.
 The passcode is generated using the APRS passcode algorithm, and the result is displayed in a user-friendly format.
-This tool is available online and can be accessed on [GitHub Pages](https://9m2pju.github.io/aprs-passcode-generator/).
+This tool is available online and can be accessed on [pass.hamradio.my](https://pass.hamradio.my).

 ## Features